jadecobra/python_tdd_exercises/source/truth_table/projects/traffic_light.rst

             return red
         return green

-* I add a new :ref:`if statement<if statements>` for it the timer because it controls the traffic lights
+* I add a new :ref:`if statement<if statements>` for the timer because it controls the traffic lights

   .. code-block:: python
     :linenos: